espocrm/documentation/docs/administration/entity-manager.md

 ## Creating new entity type

-Click *Create Entity* button on Entity Manager main page (Administration > Entity Manager).
-Specify name, labels and select type.
-If you select *Person* type, your entity will have Email, Phone, First Name, Last Name and Salutation fields.
-Check *Stream* if you want to have a stream panel (users will be able to follow records).
+Click the **Create Entity** button on the Entity Manager main page (Administration > Entity Manager).
+Specify the name, labels and select the type.
+If you select the *Person* type, your entity will have Email, Phone, First Name, Last Name and Salutation fields.
+Check the **Stream** if you want to have a stream panel (users will be able to follow records).

 Types:

-* Base – empty entity only with basic fields like Name, Assigned User, Teams, Description.
+* Base – has only basic fields created by default: Name, Assigned User, Teams, Description.
-* Base Plus – like Base but with Activities, History, Tasks panels.
+* Base Plus – like the Base type but with the Activities, History, Tasks panels.
-* Event – has Date Start, Date End, Duration, Parent, Status fields; available in Calendar and Activities panel (must be [enabled](../user-guide/activities-and-calendar.md#custom-entities-on-calendar) at Administration > Settings).
+* Event – has the Date Start, Date End, Duration, Parent, Status fields; available in the Calendar and in the Activities panel (must be [enabled](../user-guide/activities-and-calendar.md#custom-entities-on-calendar) at Administration > Settings).
-* Person – has Email, Phone, First Name, Last Name, Salutation, Address fields; Activities, History, Tasks panels.
+* Person – has the Email, Phone, First Name, Last Name, Salutation, Address fields; the Activities, History, Tasks panels.
-* Company – has Email, Phone, Billing Address, Shipping Address fields; Activities, History, Tasks panels.
+* Company – has the Email, Phone, Billing Address, Shipping Address fields; the Activities, History, Tasks panels.

 ## Entity type parameters

-If you click *Edit* on a certain entity, you will be able to change parameters of that entity.
+If you click **Edit** on the entity view, you will be able to change parameters of that entity.

 * Labels – singular and plural names of the entity.
 * Default order in which records are sorted by in list views.